• Skip to primary navigation

 • A take-in meal for someone who just got home from the hospital

-It also would be fabulous with Lemon Parmesan Cod with Garlic Butter, Breaded Italian Chicken Cutlets, or steak.
-Heck, you can even have the vegetable risotto as your main dish.
+It also would be fabulous with Lemon Parmesan Cod, Breaded Italian Chicken Cutlets or any thin chicken breast recipes.
+Heck, you can even have the vegetable risotto as your main dish!

 More recipes like this